colav/Cuadro-Maestro-Filler/README.md

 ## Project: Research Group Data Integrator
-This script automates the enrichment of a Cuadro Maestro (Master Spreadsheet) by extracting research group codes and cross-referencing them across major academic databases.
+This script automates the enrichment of a Cuadro Maestro (Accreditation requirement) by extracting research group codes and cross-referencing them across major academic databases.
 It streamlines the data collection process from national and international sources into a single consolidated file.

 Core Functionality
 The script follows a sequential workflow to update your research data: